 In order to meet our goal of integrating natural and socioeconomic indicators, it is important that we develop surveys, questionnaires, and other social science methods to begin to understand the feedback loops between human activities and the conditions of coastal ecosystems.
-Paying particular attention to culture and meaning, the evaluative strategies will employ languages, formats, and outreach strategies appropriate to our expected audience; in some cases we will include selected members of the research audience in the development of survey or other research tools.
+Paying particular attention to culture and meaning, the evaluative strategies will employ languages, formats, and outreach programs appropriate to our expected audience.
+In some cases we will include selected members of the research audience in the development of surveys or other research tools.

-Based on these survey results and comprehensive environmental and socio-economic assessments, the GBH project will result in recommendations for best management practices concerning three key areas:
+Based on these survey results and comprehensive environmental and socio-economic assessments, the GHP will be able to make recommendations for best management practices concerning three key areas:

 - Improvements in the availability and use of P/O services;

 - Monitoring, evaluation and enforcement of the NDA in BH;

 - Establishment of guidelines for a sustainable Green Boston Harbor.